babashka/sci/doc/adr/0002-async-await/README.md

       (sip/resolve else-p))))
 ```

+Key points:
+- When one branch has await and the other doesn't, both are normalized to return promises (prevents "p.then is not a function" errors)
+- Missing else with await in then is handled correctly (implicit nil wrapped in promise)

 **For `loop*/recur`:**
-Loops with await are transformed into recursive promise-returning functions:
+Loops with await are transformed into recursive promise-returning functions, wrapped in `let*` to preserve sequential scoping:

 ```clojure
 (loop [x 0]